jankuca/swm/README.md

 $ swm install
 ```

+The dependencies are then importable via the `import` Swift statement using the names specified in the `dependencies` map of the `swiftmodule.json` file.

 ## Using packages without a swiftmodule.json file

 If a package does not include the `swiftmodule.json` file, the including package can specify the source file directory of the dependency in its `swiftmodule.json`.